TEAS Test Information, for First Semester Applicants

 - Please read the entire application packet carefully and follow all steps to make sure you have completed current SAC Nursing Program's first semester multi-criteria application process thoroughly and accurately (the application requirements may have changed from previous semesters).

-As part of the application process, you will be required to submit official transcripts along with the Multi-Criteria Admission application directly to the Nursing Department.
-Thus, you must request to have official transcripts mailed to you (so that you can submit the sealed and un-opened official transcripts together with your application).
+As part of the application process, you will be required to submit unofficial transcripts along with the Multi-Criteria Admission application directly to the Nursing Department.
+If selected, you will be required to submit official transcripts.

 High School/GED and any pertinent Colleges/Universities attended must be included (if you have a college degree showing on your college transcripts, then high school/GED transcripts are not required).